benbuck/finestray/README.md

 The available settings correspond to some of the above features.
 The settings are:

 - **Start with windows**:
   This toggles whether Finestray is launched when you start Windows.
-This creates a shortcut link located in your startup folder (`shell:Startup`, typically `C:\Users\Your-Name\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`) which which launches the Finestray executable.
+If enabled, this creates a shortcut link located in your startup folder (`shell:Startup`, typically `C:\Users\Your-Name\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`) which which launches the Finestray executable when you log into Windows.
 - **Enable log file**:
   This toggles whether Finestray saves logging information to a file or not.
 If enabled, Finestray first tries to save the log file to `%LOCALAPPDATA%\\Finestray\\Finestray.log`, and if that's not possible it saves in the same location